By T. A. Benjaminsen (2025)

 The Risks of Ecological Security

-by T. A. Benjaminsen (2023)
+By T. A. Benjaminsen (2023)

 Both quantitative peace and conflict studies (e.g. Buhaug 2010; Theisen et al., 2013; Koubi, 2019) and case-based political ecology (e.g. Benjaminsen et al., 2012; Abrahams and Carr 2017; Benjaminsen and Ba, 2021) have questioned assumptions about climate change as a driver of violence and insecurity, although there may be indirect pathways under certain contexts.
 My own positionality in debates about climate security and in these comments on the book discussed in this Forum (McDonald, 2021) is rooted in my background in political ecology research on land-use conflicts in the Sahel where I have seen the need to push back at simplistic and apolitical narratives about giving climate a leading role to explain crisis and conflict in the region.